udhai483/Find_Photographer_FeedbackSystem/README.md

 # Find_Photographer_FeedbackSystem
-This system for find photographer using feedback system. i developed this system for my second semester assiment
+This system is designed to find photographers using a feedback-based system.
+I developed this system for my second-semester assignment.